jamiedraws/BEM/readme.md

 </header>
 ```

-Now, let's imagine what my css would look like.
+Now, let's imagine what my CSS would look like.

 ```css
 header {